Boxers, unfortunately, are prone to several potential health problems like:

-He will then exhibit what is known as the Cushing’s syndrome – he drinks more water (polydipsia), urinates more (polyuria) and has bigger appetite (polyphagia).
+He will then exhibit what is known as Cushing’s syndrome – he drinks more water (polydipsia), urinates more (polyuria), and has a bigger appetite (polyphagia).

 The stomach or abdomen may become distended or potbelly and he starts losing hair on the trunk.